-Dissolved oxygen sensors answer a difficult question: how do you measure gas in a liquid?
-For example, the chemical symbol for water H2O tells you that two hydrogen atoms bond with an oxygen atom to form a molecule of water.
-But what a dissolved oxygen sensor measures is additional oxygen in the liquid not bonded to anything else.
+Dissolved oxygen meters answer a difficult question: how do you measure gas in a liquid?
+For example, the chemical symbol for water H2O tells you that two hydrogen gas atoms bond with an oxygen gas atom to form a molecule of water.
+But what a dissolved oxygen meter measures is additional oxygen in the liquid not bonded to anything else.

 If you think about it, you know there is free oxygen gas in water because fish gills are designed to filter it out and breathe it.
 Normally, about 10 molecules of oxygen are dissolved in every million molecules of water in a healthy lake or stream.
 Flow the water down rocks or a waterfall and the oxygen level increases.
-Let the water sit stagnant or add organic bacteria that consume decaying material, the oxygen level goes down, and fish can’t breathe.
+Let the water sit stagnant or add organic bacteria that consume decaying material, and the oxygen level goes down.
+The fish can’t breathe.

 Oxygen is not only present in water, but in many other fluids.
 For example, oxygenated chemical compounds are added to gasoline to reduce carbon monoxide and soot during combustion.

-While there are many ways to measure dissolved oxygen, one of the most accurate is fluorescent sensors.
+While there are many ways to measure dissolved oxygen (DO), one of the most accurate is with an optical sensor.
 They measure the DO concentration in water based on the principal of quenching of luminescence in the presence of oxygen.
 A special layer of film coated with a dye is exposed to light (excited) and exposed to air or liquid with oxygen.
 The amount of oxygen is proportionate to the lowering (quenching) of the excited state of the dye.
 The more quenching recorded, the more oxygen that is present.

-Although the process of quenching by luminescence has been understood for decades, improved dyes, LED light sources, photodetectors and electronics that have made the process very precise in measuring oxygen in both gas and liquid.
+Although the process of quenching by luminescence has been understood for decades, improved dyes, LED light sources, photodetectors and electronics have made the process very precise to measuring oxygen in both gas and liquid at the parts-per-million level.

 Optical dissolved oxygen sensors offer several advantages.
 They are less susceptible to light source and detector drift as well as drift due to dye degradation or leaching.

-At GasLab, we offer both a handheld DO sensor as well as a permanent mount sensor designed for industrial production applications.
+At CO2Meter we offer both a handheld dissolved oxygen sensor as well as a permanent mount sensor designed for industrial production applications.

 TecMicro DO Sensors